MileHacker Logo

 Public Transportation: Limited but Available

 Public transportation systems in Cajun Country are limited, specifically outside of the major city of Lafayette.
-RENTING a vehicle is the most recommended mode of getting around for exploring the broader region due to the dispersed nature of its attractions.
+HIRING a car is the most recommended mode of transit for exploring the broader region due to the dispersed nature of its sights.

 Lafayette Transit System LTS